ray-project/ray/doc/source/fault-tolerance.rst

 If an object is needed but is lost or was never created, then the task that created the object will be re-executed to create the object.
 If necessary, tasks needed to create the input arguments to the task being re-executed will also be re-executed.
+This is the standard *lineage-based fault tolerance* strategy used by other systems like Spark.

 Actors
 ------

-When a local scheduler is marked as dead, all actors associated with that local scheduler that were still alive will be recreated by other local schedulers.
-By default, all of the actor methods will be re-executed in the same order that they were initially executed.
-If actor checkpointing is enabled, then the actor state will be loaded from the most recent checkpoint and the actor methods that occurred after the checkpoint will be re-executed.
-Note that actor checkpointing is currently an experimental feature.
+When an actor dies (either because the actor process crashed or because the node that the actor was on died), by default any attempt to get an object from that actor that cannot be created will raise an exception.
+Subsequent releases will include an option for automatically restarting actors.

 Current Limitations
 -------------------